Skip to main content

 What this means

-The domain has a name server (NS) record with no A record, and therefore no IP address to find the server.
+The domain has a name server (NS) record with no corresponding address (A) record, and no IPv4 address to find the server.

 Why this is a problem

-In most cases a domain will have more than one name server, so as long as other name servers have an A record and are responding to queries there should be little impact.
+In most cases a domain will have more than one name server, so as long as other name servers have an A record and are responding to queries there will be a minimal impact.

 How to check if the problem is still there